fjebaker/blog/pages/2021-11-geodesic-equations.md

 The Julia programming language has a very rich and complete differential equation solving library, courtesy of [SciML](http://sciml.ai), implementing a very diverse [number of solvers](https://diffeq.sciml.ai/stable/solvers/ode_solve/), ideal for many different mathematical applications.

-A problem in differential geometry that requires integrating a differential equation is the geodesic equation, which describes the shortest path between two points on arbitrarily curved spaces.
-For some point $x$ on a manifold $\mathcal{M}$, this equation is
+The geodesic equation is an equation in the field of differential geometry that requires integrating, and describes the shortest path between two points on arbitrarily curved spaces.
+For some point $x$ on a manifold $\mathcal{M}$, the geodesic equation is

 \begin{equation}
 \label{eq-geodesic}